palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_client_config.rst

 Note that even if the ``timelock`` block in the install configuration included a ``serversList`` block, it would be ignored, because we consider the ``serversList`` block in the runtime configuration to take precedence.

+It is permitted for the ``serversList`` block here to be absent as well.
+In this case, AtlasDB will start up with knowledge of zero TimeLock nodes.
+Attempts to initialize a ``TransactionManager`` will fail, but will continue asynchronously in the background.
+Once the ``serversList`` block has been populated, initialization can proceed.

 Also, note that if the ``timelock`` block was absent in the install configuration, then this block would be ignored, and AtlasDB would start up using embedded timestamp and lock services.